 Mesh Beach Bag for Toys

 A Mesh Beach Bag is perfect for things that get wet and sandy.
 It will dry quickly and the sand will brush right off.
 We store our beach toys in ours, as well as sandy water shoes.

 The one I’ve linked to is backpack-style!
 You can even have your child wear it, depending on their age.

 Before we went to the beach for the first time, I thought we could manage without beach chairs.
 One less thing to carry, right?
 I was so wrong, haha!
 My kids got sand allll over our beach blanket.
 They didn’t grasp the concept of don’t walk on it with your wet, sandy feet.

 Then, when they ate lunch, they constantly were resting their hands between bites and their sandwiches were getting covered with sand.
 It was so gross!
-I also decided I need to take a chair for myself so that I can sit somewhere out of the sand.

 We have these beach chairs, and they are adorable and a great size; my kids definitely won’t outgrow them anytime soon.
 They come with carrying bags, but since we have a beach cart, I just drop them in there.

 If you have a young toddler, you might want to consider a sand-friendly high chair.